 Mans faced a rejuvenated Fred Davis, winner of eight world titles in the immediate post-war era.

-At 64, Davis is the oldest player to feature at that latterly stage at the Crucible, a record that is likely never going to be beaten.
+At 64, Davis is the oldest player to feature at such a late stage at the Crucible, a record that is likely never going to be beaten.